-The Better Care Fund Partnership Board includes senior representatives of the CCG and Local Authority.
+The Better Care Fund Partnership Board includes senior representatives of the ICS and Local Authority.
 The Board defines the BCF plan based on national guidance and the place-based strategy which is driven by the Future Care Programme Board, and agrees and manages a Section 75 Agreement to give effect to the BCF plan.

-authorises the BCF plan.
-It provides reports to support scrutiny by the Adult Social Care, Health and Wellbeing sub-committee of the Overview and Scrutiny sub-committee.
+The North Tyneside Health and Wellbeing Board authorises the BCF plan.
+It provides reports to enable scrutiny by the Adult Social Care, Health and Wellbeing sub-committee of the Overview and Scrutiny sub-committee.